LuisPeixoto/uenf-digital-app/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+Distributed under the GPL-3.0 See `LICENSE` for more information.